RAI-toolkit/RAI-toolkit.github.io/_posts/2023-11-22-Partnership-on-AI.md

 ---
 title:  "Partnership on AI"
-excerpt:  "Partnership on AI (PAI) is a non-profit partnership of academic, civil society,  (...)"
+excerpt:  "Partnership on AI (PAI) is a non-profit partnership of academic, civil society, industry, and media organizations creating solutions so that AI advances positive outcomes for people and society.
+By convening diverse, international stakehold (...)"
 header:
   teaser: /assets/images/RAI_toolkit/Commun.png
 sidebar: